vinceimbat/vinceimbat/content/Structure notes.md

 sr-ease: 250
 ---

-While the strength of [[talahardin]] lies in its non-heirarchical top-down design, hierarchical structures can still be very useful particularly when getting a bird's eyeview of the relationships among your [[thoughts/evergreens]].
+While the strength of [[talahardin]] lies in its non-heirarchical top-down design, hierarchical structures can still be very useful particularly when getting a bird's eyeview of the relationships among your [[evergreens]].
 This is where structure notes can be helpful.

 [[Sascha Fast]] calls structure notes “meta-notes" as they are permanent notes about other permanent notes.
 They are similar (probably a digital version) of [[thoughts/niklas luhmann]]'s [[Hub notes]].